 Where to turn on 2FA within a program depends on each program.
 However, the steps are universally simple and somewhat similar.
 Icons and language may differ slightly depending on the program, or device you are using.

-Setting up 2FA for Twitter on your computer
+Turning on 2FA for Apple ID on your computer

 - Click Security